camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

 - Can recieve messages from the scooter, including: beep request, alarm alerts, speed, average speed, odometer values, temperature values, and battery level.
 - Can locate via GPS Chip.
 - Can ensure scooter is powering Particle Electron.
+- Can activate 6V headlight via a buck converter that turns the 3.3V to 6V.
+- Can ensure the Particle Electron's battery in continiously powered (when the scooter is on, even if it is locked).

 Work in Progress/Future Work:
-- Add a boost converter (from 3.3V) for the 6V headlight led.
-- Add converter to charge Particle Electron's battery (40V to 6-12V)
-- Add option for eco mode.
+- Add option for eco mode (probably not going to implement).
-- Add energy recovery commands.
+- Add energy recovery commands (probably not going to implement).

 Hardware Implementation
 - To ensure continuous power:
   - Connect the data line to the Particle Electron's TX pin.
-  - Connect the 5V power line to both the Particle Electron's VIN pin and D0 pin.
+  - Connect the 5V power line to the Particle Electron's VIN pin, Brake, and Throttle.
   - Connect the ground line to both the Particle Electron's ground pin and to a transistor (I use a 2N2222A transistor).
   - Connect the 40V hot line to the transistor.
-  - Connect a wire to the transistor and D1 (when this wire is pulled high, the tranisitor (if properly wired) will connect the 40V hot line turning on the scooter.
+  - Connect a wire to the transistor and D0 (when this wire is pulled high, the tranisitor (if properly wired) will connect the 40V hot line turning on the scooter.
   - This is necessary as the scooter will automatically turn off after 5 minutes when unlocked.
 If the scooter does not supply power continuously, the Particle Electron's battery could die, which would not be good for locating it when lost.
 - For data communication only:
   - Connect the data line to the Particle Electron's TX pin.
   - Connect the ground line to the Particle Electron's ground pin.
   - Note: you will need to ensure the scooter's motor controller is on (the red light) before Serial communication will be successful.
 - Throttle and Brake Input:
-  - Connect ground wires to Particle Electron's ground pin.
+  - Connect ground wires to ground.
-  - Connect hot wires to Particle Electron's 3.3V pin.
+  - Connect hot wires to motor controller's 5V line.
-  - Connect brake wire to Particle Electron's A3 pin.
+  - Connect brake wire to motor controller's 5V line.
   - Connect throttle wire to Particle Electron's A4 pin.

 # How the Xiaomi M365 Operates: